Our solutions for material characterization

 The decorrelation curve can be analyzed using different physical models allowing to determine multiple structure properties.

 - In a passive microrheology approach (Rheolaser MASTER), Mean Square Displacement (MSD) can be determined to quantify the displacement of the particles (in nm).

-- Fluidity and Elasticity factors can be calculated to quantify viscoelastic properties.
-Fluidity Index, inversely proportional to characteristic decorrelation time, provides information about sample fluidity.
-Monitored over time (with Rheolaser COATING), it allows to follow drying and film formation.
-Drying mechanisms (evaporation, packing, particle deformation…) can be detected and a unique signature of coating drying can be obtained.
+- In drying experiments (using Rheolaser COATING), the Fluidity Factor can be monitored over time.
+It is inversely proportional to characteristic decorrelation time and it provides information about sample fluidity.
+It allows monitoring of drying and film formation processes.
+Drying mechanisms (evaporation, packing, particle deformation…) can be detected and a unique signature profile of coating drying can be obtained.